 Admittedly, kicking the habit is a huge challenge.
 The International Energy Agency (IEA), a global forecaster, says that to come close to limiting the global increase in temperature to 2 degrees Celsius by 2100, oil demand will need to peak in 2020 at 93 million barrels per day (BPD), just above current levels.
 Oil use in passenger transport and freight would drop over the next 25 years, to be replaced by electricity, natural gas, and biofuels.

-The Paris Agreement was bitterly denounced by Greens because it didn't go far enough to reaching those goals; but with the determined fall in price of renewable energy, batteries, and such, they now seem in reach.
+The Paris Agreement was bitterly denounced by Greens because it didn't go far enough to reaching those goals; but with the persistent fall in price of renewable energy, batteries, and such, they now seem in reach.
 A paper from Bernstein, an investment-research firm, concluded: "Whether or not you believe in climate change, an unstoppable shift away from coal and oil towards lower-carbon fuels is under way, which will ultimately bring about an end to the oil age."

 Cheap but dirty coal, while retaining the largest share of the mix, is in decline.
 Natural gas has the smallest share, but its use is growing, since it relatively clean.
 Oil, though it doesn't have the biggest share, has the most significant one.
 It is the world's most-traded commodity, with about $1.5 trillion USD exported every year.
 Half of the Global Fortune 500's top ten listed companies produce oil, with unlisted Saudi Aramco bigger than them all.
 Changes in the oil market affect the world economy and the fate of nations -- creating turmoil, but also helping to drive towards a world beyond fossil fuels.